Blourvim/quizzes.py/readme.md

-Social engineering tool, lets you spy a target using quizzes
+Social engineering tool, lets you spy a target using quizzes.
+This demonstrates the attack vector of "online quizzes", and their ability to collect data.